 Continue down Diamond Street and take another right on 18th Street.
 On this block, you will see a few more Victorians as well as some local shops.

 At this point, I recommend spending a little time in these fun, local stores.
-Some of my favorites are "Does Your Mother Know" and their other store called "Does Your Father Know."
+One of my favorites is "Does Your Mother Know."
+They have some interesting items throughout their store.

 If you are hungry for a sweet treat, then I recommend stopping by Hot Cookie at 407 Castro Street.
 They have some of the best cookies in town!